jnvm/db-linter/readme.md

 ## Caveats
 * stored procedures, views, and enums are currently not considered, because they are not recommended.

 ## Example
+Looks best & links all work if viewed as [github-flavored markdown](https://github.com/jnvm/db-linter#example).

 Automatically rebuilt with updates, retaining descriptions devs provide.
 Note all links are deep-linkable for referencing in conversation.

-(Given github is where you would be viewing this file, the links work as expected there, not necessarily on npm.)

 A 4 col-max TOC is on top, for dbs with many tables.